kush-archmaster/kush-archmaster/README.md

 ### Hola, I am Kushagra 😇
 I am a Full-Stack MERN Developer learning and implementing my knowledge almost every day/86400 hour (makes sense? 🥴)

-- 🔭 I’m currently and working on **Archdeals** - an ecommerce website showcasing college books for placement preparation. 👨‍🏫
+- 🔭 I’m currently working on **Archdeals** - an ecommerce website showcasing college books for placement preparation. 👨‍🏫
 - 🔭 I have just completed <a href='https://github.com/kush-archmaster/Vchat-lets-videocall'> **Vchat** </a>.
 Do have a look 😁
 - 🌱 I’m currently learning **Data Structures and algorithms** and doing questions on GFG
 - 👯 I’m looking to collaborate on open source projects